-- a A matter personal to a member of staff that is being considered by a meeting of Council or the Staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Staffing committee or, if he is not available, the vice-chairman of the Staffing committee, of absence occasioned by illness or other reason and that person shall report such absence to staffing Committee at its next meeting. - The Staffing Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing Committee and the completion shall be reported to Full Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman of the Staffing Committee or, in his absence, the vice-chairman of Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Staffing Committee and reported to Full Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised relates to the chairman or vice-chairman of the Staffing Committee, this shall be communicated to another member of Staffing Committee, which shall be reported back and progressed by resolution of Staffing Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to an Officer that is being considered by a meeting of Council or the Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's Town Clerk shall notify the Chair of the Personnel Committee or if he/she is not available, the Vice-Chair of absence occasioned by illness or other reason and that person shall report such absence to Personnel Committee at its next meeting. - c The Chair of Personnel Committee shall ensure a review of the performance and annual appraisal of the work of The Town Clerk is conducted in accordance with the terms of reference/delegation of the Committee and procedures and policy of the Council.
+The reviews and appraisal shall be confirmed in writing - d Grievance matters will be dealt with in accordance with the policy set out in the Council's Employee Handbook and Personnel Policies. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - f In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(e).